What is Employment?

 Employment is any type of work performed, or services provided, in exchange for money, tuition, fees, books, supplies, lodging, or for any other benefit.
 You may not be employed off-campus unless authorized by an international student advisor (this includes unpaid and volunteer employment).
 Working or being employed off-campus without authorization is a serious violation of your immigration status.

 On-campus employment does not require authorization from International Affairs; it is an automatic benefit of the F-1 or J-1 (degree seeking) status.
 Art Institute employment does not have to be related to your major and can include jobs at the school, in the museum, and TA positions for graduate students.
 Jobs are available in many departments at SAIC, and positions are available at all skill levels.
 Most on-campus jobs during the fall and spring semesters are reserved for students with Work-Study earning eligibility and international students.
-Check job listings on SAIC Launch and contact departments directly about job opportunities.
-SAIC employment cannot exceed 20 hours per week when school is in session.
+View current on-campus and off-campus jobs on Handshake.
+You can learn more about Handshake via the CAPX website.
+Contact departments directly for more information about job opportunities SAIC employment cannot exceed 20 hours per week when school is in session.
 This amount includes all other authorized employment.
 International students may work more than 20 hours per week during official SAIC breaks only.

 Engaging in volunteer work can be viewed by USCIS as unauthorized employment and a serious violation of your immigration status.
 Always consult with an international student advisor in International Affairs before considering or engaging in opportunities like volunteer work.
 Walk-in hours are a great time to stop by International Affairs and ask to speak with an advisor regarding your questions about employment or unpaid volunteer opportunities.